rsfutch77/rulette/software_descriptions/1-requirements.md

 [ ] 7.5.1 Notify all players when someone joins, leaves, or changes status (1 Point) [ ] 7.5.2 Provide clear feedback for all lobby actions (1 Point)

-[ ] 8.
-Real-Time Synchronization (14 Points)
-[ ] 8.1 State Sync Architecture (4 Points)
-[ ] 8.1.1 Design a system for broadcasting game state changes to all connected clients (2 Points) [ ] 8.1.2 Choose and document the technology for real-time state synchronization (Firebase Realtime Database is the preferred choice; if not finalized, mark as TBD and update all related plans for consistency) (2 Points)
-[ ] 8.2 Action Propagation (3 Points)
-[ ] 8.2.1 Ensure all player actions are propagated in real time (2 Points) [ ] 8.2.2 Handle out-of-order or conflicting actions gracefully, including:
-    - Simultaneous actions from multiple players
-    - Network latency causing delayed actions
-    - Conflicting state updates from different clients [ ] 8.3 Latency and Consistency Handling (3 Points)
-[ ] 8.3.1 Minimize latency for all real-time updates (2 Points)
-[ ] 8.3.2 Implement conflict resolution and state reconciliation as needed (1 Point)
-[ ] 8.4 Connection Management (2 Points)
-[ ] 8.4.1 Detect and handle dropped or lagging connections (1 Point)
-[ ] 8.4.2 Allow players to reconnect and resync their state (1 Point)
-[ ] 8.5 Testing and Debugging Tools (2 Points)
-[ ] 8.5.1 Provide tools for testing synchronization (1 Point)
-[ ] 8.5.2 Provide tools for debugging state issues (1 Point)

 ## Phase 4: UI/UX Enhancements and Card/Rule Expansion
-[ ] 9.
-User Interface and Animations (17 Points)
-[ ] 9.1 UI Layout and Navigation (4 Points)
-[ ] 9.1.1 Design the main game screens: lobby, game board, player status, card display, referee panel (2 Points) [ ] 9.1.2 Ensure clear navigation between screens and states (2 Points) [ ] 9.1.3 Display player's current rule cards at the bottom of each player's page (3 Points) [ ] 9.2 Visual Design and Theming (3 Points)
-[ ] 9.2.1 Develop a cohesive visual theme and color palette (2 Points)
-[ ] 9.2.2 Apply consistent styling to all UI components (1 Point)
-[ ] 9.3 Animations and Transitions (4 Points)
-[ ] 9.3.1 Animate key actions: wheel spin, card draw, point changes, card transfers (2 Points) [ ] 9.3.2 Use animations to provide feedback and enhance clarity (2 Points) [ ] 9.4 Responsive and Accessible Design (3 Points)
-[ ] 9.4.1 Ensure UI works well on various screen sizes and devices (2 Points) [ ] 9.4.2 Implement accessibility best practices (1 Point)
-[ ] 9.5 User Feedback and Notifications (Reference)
-[ ] 9.5.1 All requirements for user feedback and in-game notifications are consolidated in Plan 13.5: Unified Feedback and Notification System.

 [ ] 10.
 Card/Rule Expansion Packs (8 Points)
 [ ] 10.1 Expansion Pack Architecture (3 Points)
 [ ] 10.1.1 Design a system for loading and managing multiple card/rule packs (2 Points)